chunlinli/defuse/README.md

 - `./defuse/utils.py`: defines utility functions, including graph and data generating functions.

-The code of full simulations (inclusing other methods) is in directory `./simulation`.
+The code of full simulations (including other methods) is in directory `./simulation`.

 - `./simulation/data.py`: simulates data.